auberginehill/get-computer-info/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-GatherNetworkInfo</code></h5>
                         <p>with an alias <code>-Vbs</code>.
 If the <code>-GatherNetworkInfo</code> parameter is added to the command launching Get-ComputerInfo, a native <code>GatherNetworkInfo.vbs</code> script (which outputs to <code>$env:temp\Config</code> folder and doesn't follow the <code>-Output</code> parameter) is also eventually executed when Get-ComputerInfo (this script) is run.
 The vbs script resides in the <code>%WINDOWS%\system32</code> directory and amasses an extensive amount of computer related data to the <code>%TEMP%\Config</code> directory when run.
 On most Windows machines the <code>GatherNetworkInfo.vbs</code> script has by default a passive scheduled task in the Task Scheduler (i.e. Control Panel → Administrative Tools → Task Scheduler), which for instance can be seen by opening inside the Task Scheduler a Task Scheduler Library → Microsoft → Windows → NetTrace → GatherNetworkInfo tab.
-The <code>GatherNetworkInfo.vbs</code> script will probably run for a few minutes.</p>
+The <code>GatherNetworkInfo.vbs</code> script will probably run for a few minutes.
+Please note that it's mandatory to run the GatherNetworkInfo.vbs in an elevated instance (an elevated <code>cmd</code>-prompt or an elevated PowerShell window) for best results.</p>
                     </li>
                 </p>
                 <p>